7 Ways to Get a Pumpkin Spice Latte for Less

 At Krispy Kreme, dollars equal doughnuts, as well as custom coffees.
 You get a free doughnut when you join and after about a dozen purchases, you can score a free pumpkin spice latte.

 If you’re a member of Starbucks Rewards, you’ll enjoy a free drink on your birthday.
 Why not make it a pumpkin spice latte?

 Many other cafes also offer free birthday drinks, so if you find yourself at a coffee shop with pumpkiny concoctions on your birthday, be sure to ask!

-Indulge in a pumpkin spice latte any time you like with this great do-it-yourself recipe from Farmgirl Gourmet.
-This recipe makes two 10-ounce lattes, so you can even share one with a friend.
+Indulge in a pumpkin spice latte anytime with this great do-it-yourself recipe from Farmgirl Gourmet.
+This recipe makes two 10-ounce lattes, so you can share one with a friend.

 - 2 cups milk

 - 4 tablespoons canned (or homemade) pumpkin puree